A Dynamic Principal Agent Problem with One-sided Commitment: Introduction

 \section{Introduction}

-A principal agent problem is a Stackelberg type of game.
-The principal (she) hires an agent (he) by offering a contract, which provides incentives for the agent to work for her.
+The contract theory involves two parties: the principal (she) hires an agent (he) by offering a contract, which provides incentives for the agent to work for her.
+Such theory has had great impact on organizational economics and corporate finance, as well as many related fields.
+One typical example, which motivates our work, is employer (principal) versus employee (agent) in labor markets.
 Given a contract, the agent's problem is to choose efforts to maximize his expected utility, depending on both the contract and the efforts.
 Then the principal's problem is to design an optimal contract to maximize her own expected utility, by anticipating that the agent would always choose his corresponding optimal efforts.
 There is a constraint on the admissible contracts: the agent's optimal utility should satisfy certain {\it individual rationality} (IR) constraint, which can be interpreted as the market value of the agent.
 The continuous time principal agent problems were first studied by the seminal paper Holmstr\"{o}m-Milgrom \cite{HM}, followed by Sch\"{a}ttler-Sung \cite{SS} and Sung \cite{S1, S2}.
 There have been numerous publications on the subject in the past three decades.
 We refer to the monograph Cvitani\'{c}-Zhang \cite{CZ} and the references therein.
 In particular, we refer to Sannikov \cite{San} and Cvitani\'{c}-Possama\"{i}-Touzi \cite{CPT1, CPT2} for the dynamic programming approach, which will be used in this paper.